-If you run a company in the Netherlands that carries out research and development work (Speur- en Ontwikkelingswerk, S&O or R&D), you may be eligible for compensation of wage costs and additional costs under the WBSO scheme.
+Do you run a company in the Netherlands that carries out research and development work (Speur- en Ontwikkelingswerk, S&O or R&D)?
+You may be eligible for compensation of wage costs and additional costs under the WBSO scheme.

-When do you qualify?
+When do you qualify for the WBSO?

 How to apply?